 Fountaingate Gardens also offers many contract options, including both Modified and Life Care contracts, allowing residents to choose a plan that will work with their financial needs while also securing their future.
 The long list of campus amenities include landscaped grounds with walking paths, fitness center, heated indoor saltwater pool, library, arts center, multi-purpose rooms, salon-spa, convenience store, three dining venues and much more.

-As a new Life Plan Community, Fountaingate Gardens will feature 15 spacious floor plans for independent living.
-Residents will select high-quality flooring, appliances, cabinetry and finishes to design their new home.
+As a new Life Plan Community, Fountaingate Gardens will feature 17 spacious floor plans for independent living.
+All residences will be complete with high-quality flooring, appliances, cabinetry and expertly crafted finishes.

 Finally, a range of healthcare services is located on the campus so you won’t ever have to move, even if you or your spouse need additional care.
 In addition to independent living, assisted living services will help those who require in-home assistance or personal care for daily living.
 Skilled nursing care will be available for individuals needing 24-hour, skilled nursing care, and short-term rehabilitation will also be available for seniors recovering from illness and injury.